bjones1/CellBotics/_sources/book/reference_manual.rst

     Give control of the pin to the specified PWM channel.
 After the pin is attached, the pinMode_ no longer determines the output of the pin.
 Detach it to pass control back to the pinMode_.

     :param: pin: the pin number to attach this PWM channel to.
-This is the same as the first parmater of pinMode_, digitialRead_, or digitalWrite_.
+This is the same as the first parameter of pinMode_, digitalRead_, or digitalWrite_.
     :param: channel: The PWM channel to use; a number between 0 and 15.